RIAEvangelist/node-parrot-drone/projects/common.md

 FlightPlan error.

 Triggered : by [StartFlightPlan](#0_11_0) if an error occurs.

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` MavlinkPlayErrorStateChanged ` event from the drone :

 ```javascript